 Kinetics Pte Ltd supplies dancing materials to schools in Singapore and the Asia Pacific region.
 Their financial year is 31 July 2018 (which is before 31 August 2018), they have decided to hold its AGM on 30 January 2019.
 Before 15 January 2019, the financial statements have to be ready and signed off by the company directors for the AGM to be held on 30 January 2019, and thereafter, the Annual Return is required to be lodged by 1 March 2020 (which is within 30 days after the AGM).

 Wakin Pte Ltd is a growing IT start-up company.
 Their financial year is 31 December 2018 (which is after 31 August 2018).
 They decided to hold its AGM on 30 June 2019.
 As it is a non-listed company after its AGM is held, they just need to ensure the Annual Return is submitted or lodged, latest by 31 July 2019 which means the Annual Return is lodged within the 7 months time frame.

-To be compliant with ACRA, you need to take note of submitting your Estimated Chargeable Income, and your Corporate Income Tax.
+To be compliant with IRAS, you need to take note of submitting your Estimated Chargeable Income, and your Corporate Income Tax.
 Take note of if you can be exempted and when the deadlines are for these.